 Sharon picked up her camera for the first time a few years ago, she jokingly likens herself to the pioneering 19th century photographer, Julia Margaret Cameron, who started her photography career in her 40’s.
 Having studied art at school, Sharon has an appreciation of form, colour, texture and composition and uses this with her unique interpretation of the subject to create images that are often described as sensitive and emotive.

-It is her belief is that in order to create an image she has to feel it.
+In her belief, to create an image she has to feel it.
 When shooting, it is both the image captured by the camera and the mood she experienced, that becomes the final image.
-Sharon's images are often ambiguous and playful yet rooted in reality.
+Sharon's images are often ambiguous and playful, yet rooted in reality.
 Her camera lens reveals details of everyday things bringing a fresh perspective to the beauty of the ordinary.
 She hopes that her work encourages others to stop, look and very importantly to be mindful of the moment.

 Water-stone Review Issue No. 21 'Floral Fancy" 2018